Max-Durbin-Schaefer/ANT-WIKI/Picking_Shipping/Picking_Shipping.md

 Services are looping programs.
 They follow the same series of instructions over and over.
 These instructions are broken into funcitons.
 Each function logs that it has been called and the actions it takes if any.
 Often the conditions for the body of the functions are not met and nothing happens.

-SCPPickingservice appears to manage transport orders for SCP (mfstransportorder), it also generates some scp picking orders but every single one says canceled.
+**SCPPickingService** appears to manage transport orders for **SCP** (mfstransportorder), it also generates some scp picking orders but every single one says canceled.
 Maybe it just updates picking orders that can't be completed so others can be generated (there is no updated by field).
 I don't know.

 Many functions of the service run differently, or not at all, depending on conditions.
 How can I classify these different cases when the ways they run are undocumented to me.
 Can I recorded the different kinds of cases by scraping?